As biological manufacturing moves to the mainstream, Synvitrobio rebrands and raises cash

 For the investors, entrepreneurs and reporters who witnessed the birth of the cleantech bubble a decade ago and then tracked its implosion in subsequent years, the excitement this kind of technology elicits is another of history’s rhymes.

 Technologies like Tierra’s aren’t new.
 San Diego-based Genomatica has been working on biological manufacturing for the past 18 years.
 The company is now exploring a cell-free system to grow chemicals that are used in the manufacture of materials like Lycra.
-Since 2008, Medford, Mass.-based GreenLight Biosciences has been working to bring its own biologically-based zero-calorie sugar substitute to market.
+Since 2008, Medford, Mass.-based GreenLight Biosciences has been working to bring its own biologically based zero-calorie sugar substitute to market.

 What may be different now is the maturity of the technologies that are being commercialized and the perspective of the startups coming to market — who have the benefit of avoiding the missteps made by an earlier generation.

 Investors led by Social Capital with participation from Fifty Years, KdT Ventures and angel investors seem to see a difference in these companies.
 And large research institutions are also marshaling resources to support the vision laid out by Sun, Murray and Church.
-DARPA, the National Institutes of Health, the Department of Energy, Cyclotron Road and Lawrence Berkeley National Laboratory, the National Science Foundation, and the Gates Foundation have all backed the company as well.
+DARPA, the National Institutes of Health, the Department of Energy, Cyclotron Road and Lawrence Berkeley National Laboratory, the National Science Foundation and the Gates Foundation have all backed the company, as well.

 “So many therapeutic molecules come from nature.
-As the DNA of plants, animals, and microbes is read in exponentially increasing volume, we expect to find useful and game-changing chemistry encoded by it.
-Tierra’s platform will allow us to look for molecules which might otherwise be buried in the complexity of cells’ metabolism,” says Louis Metzger, Chief Scientific Officer of Tierra, who comes from a background of drug discovery.
+As the DNA of plants, animals and microbes is read in exponentially increasing volume, we expect to find useful and game-changing chemistry encoded by it.
+Tierra’s platform will allow us to look for molecules which might otherwise be buried in the complexity of cells’ metabolism,” says Louis Metzger, chief scientific officer of Tierra, who comes from a background of drug discovery.